Robust angle-based transfer learning in high dimensions: Predictive risk and theoretical justifications

 \begin{assumption} \textbf{(Source Estimation Error)} The obtained source estimator $\hat \bw$ can be decomposed as $\hat \bw = \bw + \bdelta$, where $\bdelta$ is some sub-Gaussian estimation error vector independent of $\bw$ and $\bbeta$, with $\E[\bdelta\bdelta^{\top}] =\frac{1}{p} \bSig_{\delta}$.
 We assume that as $(n,p)\to\infty$, the eigenvalues of $\bSig_{\delta}$ is supported on $[C_L, C_U]$ for some constants $C_U \ge C_L \ge 0$. \end{assumption}

 A few remarks on the above assumptions are in order.
 In general, these assumptions together help us leverage results from random matrix theory to compute the prediction risk of the proposed method, and enable rigorous comparisons with alternative methods.
 In particular, Assumption \ref{HDA assumption}(a) concerns the limit of the ratio $\frac{p}{n}$ as $n\to\infty$, reflecting the high-dimensional nature of the problem.
 Assumption \ref{HDA assumption}(b) is a mild condition on the design matrix, which requires independent samples but allows general correlations among high-dimensional covariates.
-Assumption \ref{HDA assumption}(c) ensures the existence of proper limit for the eigenvalues of the underlying covariance matrix $\bSig$ as $p\to\infty$, which can be satisfied by a large class of covariance matrices with diagonal, exchangeable, or auto-regressive structures \citep{bai2010spectral}.
-Assumption \ref{RRC assumption} characterizes the signal strength by considering random regression coefficients and imposing moment conditions for their distribution.
-Under Assumption \ref{RRC assumption}, the signal strength in the target (source) model is characterized by the quantity $\alpha_t^2$ ($\alpha_s^2$), where $\E \|\bbeta\|_2^2=\alpha_t^2$ and $\E \|\bw\|_2^2=\alpha_s^2$.
-Finally, Assumption \ref{IEE assumption} characterizes the estimation error of the source estimate $\hat\bw$ for estimating $\bw$.
+Assumption \ref{HDA assumption}(c) ensures the existence of proper limit for the eigenvalues of the underlying covariance matrix $\bSig$ as $p\to\infty$, which can be satisfied by a large class of covariance matrices with diagonal, exchangeable, or auto-regressive structures \citep{bai2010spectral}. {Assumption \ref{RRC assumption} is a random-effect hypothesis assuming that the true effect size of each feature is drawn independently at random, and the overall signal strength captured in the target (source) model is characterized by the quantity $\alpha_t^2$ ($\alpha_s^2$), where $\E \|\bbeta\|_2^2=\alpha_t^2$ and $\E \|\bw\|_2^2=\alpha_s^2$.
+This hypothesis enables us to study the precise predictive risk for angleTL, distTL, and target-only estimator, and draw clear insight on factors influencing their relative performance.
+Such a random-effect assumption is commonly seen in high-dimensional statistics and applications to genetic risk prediction \citep{dobriban2018high,Zhao2014BivariateRidge,vilhjalmsson2015modeling}.
+Finally, Assumption 3 characterizes the estimation error of the source estimate $\hat\bw$ for estimating $\bw$.
+Depending on the correlation structure of the features, as well as the method used to obtain $\hat\bw$, the estimation error $\bdelta$ may be biased or correlated, and we quantify the magnitude of the error by the upper and lower bounds of eigenvalues, i.e., $C_L$ and $C_U$.
+While these assumptions facilitate the theoretical analysis, our method can be applied to various other settings. }

 Before stating our main theorem, we define a complex function $v(z): \mathbb{C}\setminus \R^+ \to \mathbb{C}$, which plays an important role in our description of the prediction risk $\mathcal{R}(\lambda,\eta)$.
 Specifically, according to Assumption \ref{HDA assumption}, the spectral distribution of the $n\times n$ matrix $\frac{1}{n}\bX\bX^{\top}$ has a limit, which we denote as $F_{\underline{\bSig}}$.
 In particular, $F_{\underline{\bSig}}$ is related to $F_{\bSig}$ in Assumption \ref{HDA assumption}(c) via the equation